a review of Wild Arms V: The Vth Vanguard

 That’s about all there is to it.
 In 4, the battle system was brilliant and totally underutilized.
 5 sees Media.Vision’s battle programmers behaving like an idiot savant in a purple sweatsuit and “Eraserhead” hair who’s lived in a garage all his life and only now realized he can make a fascinating, noise-making, hydrogen-atom-fusing Rube Goldberg device out of all the junk in there.
 The frequently occuring battles become like a second heart to this game (the strong, focused story being the other), never frustrating or exasperating the player.
 They’re little, fast, breath-mint-like challenges.
 They’re freshmakers.
 Every once in a while, the game approaches a little Fire Emblem-like strategic peak, and you win the battle and scream “Yeah!
 I’m so good!”
 And it’s true — you are so good.

 Why would a Japanese RPG, of all games, be the first game ever awarded a four-star rating from Action Button Dot Net?
 Because we’re really just a bunch of fanboy fairies at heart?
 For trivia purposes?
-A little bit of either, actually — and also because it represents a rather crunchy leap forward in a genre that has been boring as shit for years (even though I personally can’t stop playing these things, whenever they land in my lap).
+A little bit of either, actually — and also because it represents a rather crunchy leap forward in a genre that has been boring as stuff for years (even though I personally can’t stop playing these things, whenever they land in my lap).
 Remember how frustrating it was when you realized you couldn’t directly move your characters around in towns or wherever in Final Fantasy Tactics?
 Okay, well, maybe that was just me.
 Xenogears lets you move around these dynamic, huge, sprawling, gorgeous cities, and then has drudgey dungeons and a button-tacking battle system that sometimes shows your characters in robots.
 Why can’t they make an RPG of big, ballsy depth, with, I don’t know, the honed, refined, classy gameplay of those numerous Gundam action games as a battle system?
 Why not, huh?
 Why not make a whole giant-robot RPG that way?
-Because Japanese videogame corporate executives tend to be iron-haired, corn-teethed men who shit coal tar?
+Because Japanese videogame corporate executives tend to be iron-haired, corn-teethed men who stuff coal tar?
 They demand the most money from the least number of developers — you there, make a robot action game with dynamic play mechanics and nothing between the lines.
 You there, make a longish anime-like story with characters that people would buy action figures of, with absolutely nothing interesting going on whenever the characters have to kill something.
 Two games!
 A million copies each or you’re all eating cup noodles for the rest of your lives!

 Wild Arms V: The Vth Vanguard, in addition to having probably the most amazing title anything has ever been given, stands up in the raging sandstorm called “diminished funding” and “development on a dying platform”, and it emerges like a low-fi tape the local schizophrenic made in his basement, just a piano and soft vocals, carrying the twin tones of genius and hope.
 Sure, the quality is a little rough, though hell if there’s not a brilliant light shining through.
 It flows, it’s frightfully playable, has excellent, spooky, folky music, brilliant battles and an actual story written by an actual writer, which uses anime-faced characters to disguise heart and an emphasis on a twist as emotionally loaded, casual, and mature as the one in Lufia 2.